MajorNibbles/AzureDevOpsWorkConnector/README.md

 	 3. **Azure DevOps Assignee Name**: Your name as it appears in Azure DevOps, meaning that Work Items can be assigned to yourself in one click, and new comments appear under your name.
 	 4. **Default Selected Work Item Types**: This is a comma seperated list of the Work Items Types that you want by default to be included in your WorkItem select list.
 This is defaulted to the following: 'Product Backlog Item,Bug'.
 	 5. **Default Statuses Filter**: This is a comma seperated list of the Work Items Statuses that you want to IGNORE from your WorkItem select list.
 This is defaulted to the following: 'Done,Completed,Removed,Closed'.
+	 6. **Default Selected WorkItem-Child Types Filter**: This is a comma seperated list of the WorkItems Child Types that you want to INCLUDE.
+This is defaulted to the following: 'Task,Bug'.

  3. To load the ADO Work Connector, in the toolbar, click View > Other Windows > Azure DevOps Work Connector, the connector will appear and can be docked in any pane, I recommend using it in a portrait pane.
  4. If steps 2.i and 2.ii have been completed correctly you will have a list of Projects available to select from the dropdown box.
 Select one